Designed for success

 - Approximately 900 parking spaces will be built with the necessary infrastructure to accommodate the future installation of electric vehicle (EV) chargers (i.e., EV-ready), and 450 of the EV-ready parking spaces will be equipped with operable EV charging stations.

-- The existing parking lot will be replaced with approximately 80 acres of park and open space.
-Read more about the River Park and Open Space.
+The former concrete parking lot is being converted into approximately 80 acres of park and open space.

-- 80% of the existing stadium and parking lot will be diverted from the landfill and recycled.
+- 90% of the former stadium and parking lot was diverted from the landfill and recycled, including 200,000 tons of concrete which is being reused on site.